Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-II.md

          red = [1, 0, 0]
         blue = [0, 1, 0]
 ```
-One hot encoding increases the dimensionality of the feature vector, but transform colors as red as 1, blue as 2 etc would bring in order to values of the colors feature and would mess the algorithm's decision making.
+One hot encoding increases the dimensionality of the feature vector, but transforming features like colors - red as 1, blue as 2 etc would bring in 'order' to the  values of the colors feature and would mess the algorithm's decision making while modelling.

-**HANDLING MISSING VALUES**
+**Handling Missing Values**

 The raw data comes in different problems with it, sometimes the features values are missed if the dataset is prepared manually.
 To overcome such missing value problem, one do the following,